isaacchammah/capstone/README.md

 #### Contributors

- Special thanks to Edward Baafi for his wonderful sugestions, you rock!
+ Special thanks to Edward Baafi for his wonderful suggestions, you rock!

 *Happy Hacking!*